rjkviegas/course/pills/project_retrospective.md

 ## Why retrospectives?

-* They let you reflect on and think of improvements to your learning and developer processes.
+* They let you reflect on and think of improvements to your learning and developer processes as well as your team processes.

 ![Tracking pixel](https://githubanalytics.herokuapp.com/course/pills/project_retrospective.md)